Congratulations! Kelis Gives Birth To A Baby Girl, Says She’s Already Snapping Back From 236 Pounds

 Kelis shared the news while announcing that she’s getting started with her “snapback and self-care” after welcoming her “first girl”, her daughter, about a week ago.
 She also noted that she can’t work out for six weeks, which is the usual recovery time for a cesarean section.

 “I just had my baby,” said Kelis noting that she’s been MIA on social media.
 “I’m generally a really private person with my personal life but I wanted to bring my fam in to talk about all of these women’s things that we go through.
-Going through my journey to like pulling it back together, my snapback and self-care because I get asked a lot of questions about that.
+Going through my journey to like pulling it back together, my snapback and self-care because I get asked a lot of questions about that.”

 The “Milkshake” songstress then noted that she’s having a sale on her popular herb and spices filled Gold Mine boxes.
 Kelis’ Gold Mine boxes carry a variety of seasonings, and boxes like the”Ooh Mami” Gold Mine box #7 contains Italian seasoning, jalapeno pickles, Old Bay Fish Fry seasoning, and more priced at $130.